Heartworm Disease Diagnosis and Prevention: A Veterinary Authority Guide

 Microfilaria Testing (Microfilaria Testing)

-Detect the presence of circulating microfilariae (heartworm larvae) in the blood.
+Detects the presence of circulating microfilariae (heartworm larvae) in the blood.
 Common methods include direct blood smear microscopy and concentration techniques such as the modified Knott's method or filtration method.

 Antibody Testing (Antibody Testing)